 Office chairs are a perfect example of this necessary balance.
 Chairs must be cozy enough for long periods of sitting, but firm enough that we feel supported and upright to focus on our work.
 And there are as many textures as there are people because everyone’s vestibular system is slightly different.

 From soft throw blankets to rough-hewn dining tables, every interaction results in the firing of neural synapses in your brain.
 Your senses are literally helping you understand whether you’re safe or in danger, whether you’re at home or somewhere unfamiliar.
 It’s important to keep an eye out for high-quality products.
-A smooth surface might feel nice to touch, but not if it has lead in the paint.
+A smooth surface might feel nice to touch and be good feng shui, but not if it has lead in the paint.

 4. Ergonomics & Accessibility.